aidudezzz/deepbots-tutorials/emitterReceiverSchemeTutorial/README.md

 unpacks messages sent by the *supervisor* that contain the next action, and uses the data to move the *CartPoleRobot* forward and backward by setting the motor's speeds.

-The only import we are going to need is the *RobotEmitterReceiverCSV* class.
+The only import we are going to need is the *CSVRobot* class.
 ```python
 from deepbots.robots.controllers.csv_robot import CSVRobot
 ```